 We closely follow the work of Sanchez-Gonzalez et al. \cite{GNS-deepmind} to assign the node and edge features with some key differences that allows an accurate capture of particle size, as well as particle-particle and particle-wall interactions.

-\textbf{Node Features.} We use the last $C-1$ velocities of each particle $\V{v}_i$ ($(C-1)\times\sdim$ values, where $\sdim$ denotes the spatial dimension of the system), its distance to boundaries (shown as $\ell_i$'s in \autoref{fig:features}; $2\times\sdim$ values), and its radius $a_i$ as node features.
-We also normalize the velocities and distances corresponding to each particle by its radius.
+\textbf{Node Features.} The node features consist of (i) the last $C-1$ velocities of each particle, $\V{v}_i$ ($(C-1)\times\sdim$ values, where $\sdim$ denotes the spatial dimension of the system), (ii) the distances to the boundaries ($\ell_i$'s in \autoref{fig:features}; $2\times\sdim$ values), and (iii) the particle radius $a_i$ ($1$ value).
+These features are selected to characterize each particle's location relative to the boundaries, and the evolution of its velocity over the last $C-1$ steps.
+To facilitate learning, we normalize the velocities and distances corresponding to each particle by its radius.
 We acknowledge that a more physically appropriate normalization would be a constant length scale for all particles.
-But our scaling, along with what we use for the edge features (see next paragraph), helps the GNN to accurately learn the important characteristics of the system (e.g., clustering).
+But our scaling approach, combined with the method for defining the edge features (described in the next paragraph), proves effective in enabling the GNN to accurately learn critical system characteristics, such as clustering.